 Primacare Disposable Diagnostic Penlights come in a pack of six, are easy to use, and can be used in a number of circumstances.
-It is made of lightweight molded plastic, has a sealed concentric beam, an imprinted pupil gauge, and pre-focused pinpoint lens that directly illuminates not only eyes, but ears and throats as well.
+It is made of lightweight molded plastic, has a sealed concentric warm light beam, an imprinted pupil gauge, and pre-focused pinpoint lens that directly illuminates not only eyes, but ears and throats as well.
 It comes in six colors: red, blue, green, purple, black, white, and orange.

 While these are one of the more popular brands of disposable medical penlights, there have been some complaints about short battery life, but given the cost, it is easy to overlook minor flaws.

 For those looking for a sleeker and more stylish penlight, there is the Patterson Medical High Intensity Penlight.
 It is 5in long with a .5in diameter and the body is chrome-plated.
 The unit runs on two AAA batteries and produces a nice, bright light perfect for use by the medical professional.
 For extra convenience, it comes with a pupil gauge and measurement tool, making it a great penlight for nurses.